glassroom/generalized_orders_of_magnitude/README.md

 print(naive_lmme_via_vmapped_vector_ops(log_x, log_y), '\n')
 ```

-Unfortunately, PyTorch and its ecosystem, including intermediate compilers like Triton, at the moment provide no support for developing highly optimized complex-typed kernels over tiled sub-tensors.
-As a compromise, we currently implement `goom.log_matmul_exp` so it delegates the bulk of parallel computation to PyTorch's existing, highly optimized, low-level implementation of the dot-product over real numbers.
-We recognize this initial implementation of `goom.log_matmul_exp` is a sub-optimal compromise, both in terms of precision (we execute scaled dot-products over float-typed real tensors, instead of elementwise sums over complex-typed GOOMs) and performance (we must compute not only a scaled matrix product, but also per-row and per-column maximums on the left and right matrices, respectively, two elementwise subtractions, and two elementwise sums).
-In practice, we find that this initial implementation of `goom.log_matmul_exp` works well in diverse experiments, incurring execution times that are approximately twice as long as the underlying real-valued matrix product on highly parallel hardware---a reasonable initial tradeoff, in our view, for applications that must be able to handle a greater dynamic range of real magnitudes.
+Ideally, what we would want is _a highly optimized kernel that executes and aggregates results over tiled sub-tensors of complex dytpe_.
+Unfortunately, PyTorch and its ecosystem, including intermediate compilers like Triton, at the moment provide no support for developing complex-typed kernels.

+As a compromise, we our initial implementation of `goom.log_matmul_exp` delegates the bulk of parallel computation to PyTorch's existing, highly optimized, low-level implementation of the dot-product over real numbers.
+We recognize this initial implementation of `goom.log_matmul_exp` is sub-optimal, both in terms of precision and performance.
+See our paper for details.
+In practice, we find our initial implementation of `goom.log_matmul_exp` works well in diverse experiments, incurring execution times that are approximately twice as long as the underlying real-valued matrix product on highly parallel hardware---a reasonable initial tradeoff, in our view, for applications that must be able to handle a greater dynamic range of real magnitudes.

 ## Citing